Status: Release Candidate

 Connection settings are required in

-.env file is generated after composer install and APP_KEY and NODE_ID are set.
+.env file is generated after composer install and

 #APP_KEY= #Required, generated by composer install #NODE_ID= #Required, generated by composer install DB_HOST=localhost DB_DATABASE=librenms DB_USERNAME=librenms DB_PASSWORD=